InformaticsMatters/dls-fragalysis-stack-kubernetes/docs/source/squonk/index.rst

 ================

-The **Job Override** is a JSON document that defines the Jobs that are to be offered by the Fragalysis Stack.
-It is loaded into the Squonk Data Manager by an authenticated user using a **POST** to the ``/api/job_override`` endpoint.
+The **Job Override** is a JSON document that defines the Jobs that are to be offered by the Fragalysis Stack from the ``/api/job_override`` endpoint.

+By default a stack has no over-rides installed and the initial response will present the user with an empty list.
+New over-rides are loaded into Fragalysis by an authenticated user visiting the ``/api/job_override`` endpoint in a web browser.
+The user will be presented with the list of over-rides (which may be empty) and can paste the content of new one in the **Override** field of the ``POST`` dialogue at the bottom of the page (you mau need to scroll down to see it): -

+..  image:: ../images/squonk-job-override.png
+    :width: 100%
+    :alt: Squonk Job Override

-Clients, especially the Fragalysis Stack front-end, will use the ``/api/job_override`` endpoint to retrieve the over-ride and present the Jobs it refers to the the user for selection and execution.
+Clients, especially the Fragalysis Stack front-end, will use the ``/api/job_override`` endpoint to retrieve the "current" (latest) over-ride and present the Jobs it refers to to the user for selection and execution.

 ..  epigraph::